 It’s not easy to remember all the names, location and type (warm or cold) of ocean currents – without the right guidance.
 UPSC often ask questions in Prelims and Mains from the topic of ocean currents.
 So, what is the short-cut approach to learn fast?
 Well, wait and see.

-How to learn the names of ocean currents, faster?
+How can you learn the names of ocean currents, faster?

 What are the points to remember?